williamslab/ped-sim/README.md

 Compiling
 ---------

-Ped-sim requires the [boost](https://www.boost.org/) developmental libraries to be installed to compile.
-Most Linux/Unix-based users should simply be able to compile by running
+Ped-sim requires **either** the [boost](https://www.boost.org/) developmental libraries _or_ [GSL](https://www.gnu.org/software/gsl/) (see below regarding GSL).
+With one of these libraries in place (and an update to the Makefile for GSL), most Linux/Unix-based users should simply be able to compile by running

     make

 Other systems may require editing of the Makefile or alternate means of compiling.

+**GSL**: our analyses suggest that Ped-sim runs a bit faster with GSL (although the component that uses boost/GSL is quite fast regardless).
+Use the following to compile with the GSL library:

+    cp Makefile-gsl Makefile
+    make

 ------------------------------------------------------